NY Public Service Commission–licensed ESCO

 Billing

 Customer may receive a single bill for both commodity and delivery costs from either Seller or the LDC, or each of the LDC and Seller may invoice Customer separately.
-Failure to make full payment of Seller charges due on any consolidated bill prepared by the LDC for Seller will be grounds for disconnection of utility services and commodity service in accordance with NYPSC rules and regulations on the termination of service to non-residential customers, 16 NYCRR Section 13.3.
+Failure to make full payment of Seller’s charges due on any consolidated bill prepared by the LDC for Seller may be grounds for disconnection of utility services and commodity service in accordance with NYPSC rules and regulations on the termination of service to non-residential customers, 16 NYCRR Section 13.3.
 Customer payments remitted in response to a consolidated bill shall be pro-rated (when so required) in accordance with procedures adopted by the New York State Department of Public Service (the “DPS”).
 A $40 fee will be charged for all returned payments.
 Customer bills will be based on utility meter readings.
-If LDC is unable to read Customer’s meter, the LDC will estimate the charges based on previous usage history, and later adjust it based on actual usage shown by a meter reading.
-Seller shall make a similar adjustment to Customer’s bill.
-If at any point, the LDC adjusts monthly volumes and/or performs cancel/rebills, or if Seller finds errors in previously billed amounts up to 24 months after to issuance of the incorrect bill, Seller shall have the right to recalculate Customer’s costs and issue a corrected invoice, via the LDC or separately.
-Customer shall reimburse Seller for any collection fees incurred while collecting Customer’s outstanding invoices, as well as the Early Termination Fee described in Section 3, of this Agreement the event of a removal of Customer’s account(s) from the consolidated billing program by the LDC for any reason.
+If the LDC is unable to read Customer’s meter, the LDC will estimate the charges based on previous usage history and later adjust based on actual usage shown by a meter reading; Seller shall make a corresponding adjustment to Customer’s bill.
+If at any point the LDC adjusts monthly volumes or performs cancel/rebills, or if Seller finds errors in previously billed amounts up to 24 months after the issuance of the incorrect bill, Seller shall have the right to recalculate Customer’s costs and issue a corrected invoice, via the LDC or separately.
+Customer shall reimburse Seller for any reasonable collection fees incurred while collecting Customer’s outstanding invoices, as well as the Early Termination Fee described above in the event of a removal of Customer’s account(s) from the consolidated billing program by the LDC for any reason.

 Agency; Service